wireshark/wireshark/tools/asterix/README.md

 *Asterix* is a set of standards, where each standard is defined as so called *asterix category*.
 In addition, each *asterix category* is potentially released in number of editions.
-There is no guarantie about backward compatibility between the editions.
+There is no guarantee about backward compatibility between the editions.

 The structured version of asterix specifications is maintained